wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

                                     configuration files
     --flat-playlist                 Do not extract the videos of a playlist, only list them
-    --no-flat-playlist              Extract the videos of a playlist --live-from-start               Download livestreams from the start.
+    --no-flat-playlist              Fully extract the videos of a playlist (default)
+    --live-from-start               Download livestreams from the start.
                                     Currently only supported for YouTube
                                     (Experimental)